 But health benefits aside, if you’ve tried elderberry syrup, then you know elderberries are absolutely delicious.
 Uses for elderberry are worth getting to know just for their yummy flavor, whether you’re working with fresh berries you foraged yourself or with dried ones you bought in bulk.

-To find out more about what research tells us about elderberry’s effect on health, expert growing advice, plus 62 delicious recipes for using elderberries and elderflowers, pick up a copy of my new book, Everything Elderberry, available for preorder now.
+To find out more about what research tells us about elderberry’s effect on health, expert growing advice, plus 62 delicious recipes for using elderberries and elderflowers, pick up a copy of my book, Everything Elderberry, available now.
 It involved months of research, dozens of interviews, and a ton of kitchen experiments.
 It contains information on elderberries and elderflowers you won’t find anywhere else.

 USES FOR ELDERBERRY GO WAAAY BEYOND ELDERBERRY SYRUP!

 Late summer is an exciting time for foragers, when the elderberries come in by the bucketful.
 If you’re new to foraging elderberries, please read this post on elderberry identification so you’re sure you have the right plant.
 There are some poisonous plants that some people mistake for elderberries, so it’s important you know what you’re doing before you start plucking berries from nearby bushes.

 In addition to having plenty of elderberries for making homemade elderberry syrup, you’ll have loads left over for all sorts of fun kitchen projects.

 Yes, elderberries are wonderful for soooooooo much more than syrup!

 For instance, fresh elderberries can be used in muffins, pancakes, oatmeal, fruit crisps, pie, or jam.
 Elderberry syrup can be used to flavor gummies, smoothies, popsicles, and numerous delicious drinks.
 Read on for more details.